Kingdom of Hungary (1000–1301): Pagan revolts, wars, and consolidation (1038–1116)

 The death of Ladislaus's brother-in-law King Zvonimir of Croatia, in 1089 or 1090, created an opportunity for him to claim Croatia for himself.
 Ladislaus's sister, Helena, and several noblemen (mainly from northern Croatia) supported his claim.
-Ladislaus's troops occupied the lowlands, but a native claimant, Petar Svačić, resisted in the Petrova Mounts.
+Ladislaus's troops occupied the lowlands, but a native claimant, Petar Snačić, resisted in the Petrova Mounts.
 Nevertheless, Croatia and Hungary remained closely connected for more than nine centuries.
 Ladislaus I appointed his nephew, Álmos, to administer Croatia.
 Although a younger son, Álmos was also favored by the king against his brother, Coloman, for the succession.
 Even so, Coloman succeeded his uncle in 1095, while Álmos received a separate duchy under his brother's suzerainty.
 Throughout Coloman's reign, the brothers' relationship remained tense, which finally led to the blinding of Álmos and his infant son Béla.

-Coloman routed two bands of crusaders (the perpetrators of the Rhineland massacres) who were plundering the Western borderlands, and defeated Petar Svačić in Croatia.
+Coloman routed two bands of crusaders (the perpetrators of the Rhineland massacres) who were plundering the Western borderlands, and defeated Petar Snačić in Croatia.
 The late 14th-century Pacta conventa states that Coloman was crowned king of Croatia after concluding an agreement with twelve local noblemen.
 Although most probably a forgery, the document reflects the actual status of Croatia proper, which was never incorporated into Hungary.
 In contrast, the region known as Slavonia, between the Petrova Mounts and the river Dráva, became closely connected to Hungary.
 Here many Hungarian noblemen received land grants from the monarchs.
 Zadar, Split, and other Dalmatian towns also accepted Coloman's suzerainty in 1105, but their right to elect their own bishops and leaders remained unchanged.
 In Croatia and Slavonia, the sovereign was represented by governors bearing the title ban.
 Likewise, a royal official, the voivode, administered Transylvania, the eastern borderland of the kingdom.
 The central administration's highest offices developed from the royal household's leading positions.
 Initially responsible for the management of the royal domains, the palatine emerged as the king's deputy by the early 12th century.
 His managerial tasks were transferred to a new official who quickly gained the functions of a chief justiciar as judge royal.